-Last week Seth & Dunn was present at Hack Belgium 2019, a 3 day innovation event in Brussels.
+Last week our Innovation experts were present at Hack Belgium 2019, a 3 day innovation event in Brussels.
 During these 3 days people had the opportunity to visit our booth, follow our workshops and get hands-on coaching to develop their idea.

 In this article we’ll shed some light on our experience at this inspiring event.